seancorc/NASDAQLite/INSTALL.md

 Make start will compile the main.ml into main.byte and run it, opening up the text based user interface.

-If you are getting odd errors, Note: Make server attempts to create a directory named ‘data’ with files to store and get data, so make sure you don’t have a malformatted ‘data’ directory in the NASDAQLite directory.
+(** If you are getting odd errors, Note: Make server attempts to create a directory named ‘data’ with files to store and get data, so make sure you don’t have a malformatted ‘data’ directory in the NASDAQLite directory. **)

 Using the text based user interface:

-Enter "login" or "signup" in order to register and use an account.
+Enter "signup" in order to register and use an account.

-Once signed in, you can place an order by typing the prompted format: ordertype, ticker, order size, price (price is not needed for market orders)
+Once signed up, you can place an order by typing the prompted format: ordertype, ticker, order size, price (price is not needed for market orders)

 Note: Initially, the available tickers/assets for orders are: AAPL, MSFT, AMZN, ROKU, GOOG

-Ex.
+Ex orders:

 Buy,AAPL,100,10.0